Transcendence and linear relations of $1$-periods: The Lie Algebra

-We review the construction and properties of the exponential map, fixing notations and normalisations for later.
-Let $G^\an$ a connected commutative Lie group.
+Let $G^\an$ be a connected commutative complex Lie group.
 We denote $\gg_\C$ or $\Lie(G^\an)$ the Lie algebra of invariant vector fields on $G^\an$ and by $\gg_\C^\vee$ or $\coLie(G^\an)$ the dual space of invariant differential forms.
+Note that $\gg_\C$ is abelian, i.e. the Lie bracket is trivial and does not play a role in what follows.

 If $V$ is a $\C$-vector space, we can view it as a complex commutative Lie group $V^\an$.
 In this case $\Lie(V^\an)=V$.